ggleblanc2/parallel-coordinate-plot/README.md

 The plot model has an optional plot title.

-You must create the same number of coordibate ranges as you have coordinate titles.
+You must create the same number of coordinate ranges as you have coordinate titles.

 The coordinates array must have the same number of values as you have coordinate titles.